angelariva/angelariva/README.md

-### Hi there :robot:

-I'm a PhD student in Applied Mathematics, at the Inria Quantic team.
+:robot:  I'm a PhD student in Applied Mathematics at the Inria Quantic team in Paris, France.
+Before that I studied in Milan, Italy.

-I am working on the theory of an optomechanics experiment with the Laboratoire Kartier Brossel (LKB), developing quantum control strategies for a fluxonium superconducting qubit + a mechanical resonator.

-My research interests include Open Quantum Systems, Many-Body and Statistical Mechanics.
-I am also passionate about Tensor Network methods.
+🔍 My primary research area is Open Quantum Systems theory.

+In my work, I explore quantum systems with both physical and technological applications in mind with

+📝  analytical methods (like time convolutionless master equations and adiabatic elimination)

+💻  numerical methods (such as tensor networks for Spin-Boson models, efficient simulation of Lindblad equations, and SDPs).

+🔵─🔴─🟢─🟡 I'm also interested in Many Body theory.

 <!--
 **angelariva/angelariva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.